Jamesscott34/Scripting_CA2/README.md

   cd ..
   ```

-Sample / trimmed reports can be stored under `task2_scripts/report_samples/` for
+All JSON reports and fuzz outputs are written under `logs/json_logs/` and can be
-inclusion in your CA2 submission.
+referenced directly in your CA2 submission.

 ### Running tests (Task 1 + Task 2 integration)